OuyangDanwen/rest-api-development/README.md

 #### Question 1: Briefly describe the web technology stack used in your implementation.

-The web framework is written in Python Flask that connects to a MongoDB database and the web server is hosted on Apache.
+The web app is written on Python Flask framework that connects to a MongoDB database and the frontend web server is hosted on Apache.
 The frontend is designed using HTML, Bootstrap 4 and JavaScript (jQuery 3.3.1).

 #### Question 2: Are there any security considerations your team thought about?